A2osX/A2osX/_Docs/KERNEL.md

 ##Out:

-#PrintFYA
+#PPrintFYA/CPrintFYA
-Prints C-Style String
+Prints P-Stype/C-Style String

 ##In:
-+ Y,A = PTR to CStr
++ Y,A = PTR to PStr/CStr
  + %a : pull 2 bytes to Print Access right String 'drwxrwxrwx'
  + %b : pull 1 byte to Print BIN
  + %B : pull 2 bytes to Print BIN